DenuvoSoftwareSolutions/ping-them-all/README.md

 This simple script sends pings to servers around the world and generates a report with collected measurements.
 It comes with several predefined lists of targets you can choose from or you can define your own lists.
-Information about your aproximated geographical location is attached to the report and is based on [ip-api.com](http://ip-api.com).
+Information about your approximated geographical location is attached to the report and is based on [ip-api.com](http://ip-api.com).

+See the accompanying writeup [Your ping will not improve!](https://denuvosoftwaresolutions.github.io/ping-them-all/ping.html).

-available targets:
+Available targets:
   * `debianSmall` - subset of major Debian mirrors - 35 targets
   * `debianBig` - most of remaining Debian mirrors - 255 targets
   * `debian` - debianBig+debianSmall - 290 targets